wagtail/wagtail/docs/advanced_topics/custom_tasks.rst

 Subclassed Tasks follow the same approach as Pages: they are concrete models, with the specific subclass instance accessible by calling ``Task.specific()``.

 You can now add any custom fields.
-To make these editable in the admin, they must also be added as panels.
+To make these editable in the admin, add the names of the fields into the `admin_form_fields` attribute:

 For example: